 Carlos is a junior at Stony Brook University, where he studies Atmospheric and Oceanic Sciences and hopes to go to law school after graduation.

-Being involved in the SUNY Student Assembly became important to Carlos for the main reason that the SUNY Student Assembly was generally absent in Suffolk County Community College, as it is for other community colleges.
+Being involved in the SUNY Student Assembly became important to Carlos for the main reason that the SUNY Student Assembly was generally absent at Suffolk County Community College, as it is for other community colleges.
 Being a voting delegate gave Carlos the opportunity to create open communication between SUNY SA and Suffolk CCC students, primarily his fellow SGA members.
-Carlos hopes to continue the strong link between the two entities, and also hopes to do the same at Stony Brook University, as their Undergraduate Student Government is also at weak communication with the SUNY SA.
+Carlos hopes to continue the strong link between the two entities, and also hopes to do the same for other SUNY SGAs that are currently not as involved in student advocacy but wish to be.

 Diversity, Equity, and Inclusion, Chair.